haideralikazmi/Prototype-Tetris/README.md

 # Prototype-Tetris
-A prototype puzzle game for mobile, inspired by the famous Tetris game
+A prototype puzzle game using tetromino shape as the core design element.